 In May 2014, the Financial Accounting Standards Board (FASB) issued a new standard related to revenue recognition, Revenue from Contracts with Customers, which will replace existing revenue recognition guidance.
 The new standard requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-To achieve that core principle, an entity must identify the contract(s) with a customer, identify the performance obligations in the contract, and recognize revenue when (or as) the entity satisfies the performance obligation.
+To achieve that core principle, an entity must identify the contract(s) with a customer, identify the performance obligations in the contract, determine the transaction price, allocate the transaction price to the performance obligations in the contract, determine the performance obligation.
 The new standard will be effective for interim and annual reporting periods beginning after December 15, 2016, and early adoption is not permitted.
 The standard allows for two transition methods - retrospectively to each prior reporting period presented or retrospectively with the cumulative effect of initially applying the standard recognized at the date of initial adoption.
 We have not yet determined our method of transition and are evaluating the impact that this guidance will have on our financial statements.